Grim Fandango: Themes and influences

 Schafer opted to give the conversation-heavy game the flavor of film noir set in the 1930s and 1940s, stating that "there's something that I feel is really honest about the way people talked that's different than modern movies".
 He was partially inspired by novels written by Raymond Chandler and Dashiell Hammett.
-Several film noir movies were also inspiration for much of the game's plot and characters.
+Several film noir films were also inspirations.
 Tim Schafer stated that the true inspiration was drawn from films like Double Indemnity, in which a weak and undistinguished insurance salesman finds himself entangled in a murder plot.
 The design and early plot are fashioned after films such as Chinatown and Glengarry Glen Ross.
-Several scenes in Grim Fandango are directly inspired by the genre's films such as The Maltese Falcon, The Third Man, Key Largo, and most notably Casablanca: two characters in the game's second act are directly modeled after the roles played by Peter Lorre and Claude Rains in the film.
+Several scenes in Grim Fandango are directly inspired by the genre's films such as The Maltese Falcon, The Third Man, Key Largo, and most notably Casablanca: two characters in the second act are directly modeled after the roles played by Peter Lorre and Claude Rains in the film.
 The main villain, Hector LeMans, was designed to resemble Sydney Greenstreet's character of Signor Ferrari from Casablanca.
 His voice was also modeled after Greenstreet, complete with his trademark chuckle.

-Visually, the game drew inspiration from various sources: the skeletal character designs were based largely on the calaca figures used in Mexican Day of the Dead festivities, while the architecture ranged from Art Deco skyscrapers to an Aztec temple.
+The skeletal character designs were based largely on the calaca figures used in Mexican Day of the Dead festivities, while the architecture ranged from Art Deco skyscrapers to an Aztec temple.
 The team turned to LucasArts artist Peter Chan to create the calaca figures.
 The art of Ed "Big Daddy" Roth was used as inspiration for the designs of the hot rods and the demon characters like Glottis.

-Originally, Schafer had come up with the name "Deeds of the Dead" for the game's title, as he had originally planned Manny to be a real estate agent in the Land of the Dead.
-Other potential titles included "The Long Siesta" and "Dirt Nap", before he came up with the title Grim Fandango.
+Schafer proposed the title Deeds of the Dead, as he had originally planned Manny to be a real estate agent in the Land of the Dead.
+Other potential titles included The Long Siesta and Dirt Nap.

 Voice cast

 Tony Plana (pictured in 2013) provides the voice for Manny.

-The game featured a large cast for voice acting in the game's dialog and cutscenes, employing many Latino actors to help with the Spanish slang.
+Grim Fandago featured a large voice cast, employing many Latino actors to help with the Spanish slang.
 Voice actors included Tony Plana as Manny, Maria Canals-Barrera as Meche, Alan Blumenfeld as Glottis, and Jim Ward as Hector.
 Schafer credits Plana for helping to deepen the character of Manny, as the voice actor was a native Spanish speaker and suggested alternate dialog for the game that was more natural for casual Spanish conversations.
 Schafer planned from the beginning for the voice cast to consist entirely of Latino performers.